 What is Hemoglobin (Hb)?

 Your body depends on a constant supply of oxygen to keep every cell alive and functioning.
-Hemoglobin, often referred to as Hb, is the specialized protein found inside your red blood cells.
-Its primary job is to "grab" oxygen in the lungs and carry it through your arteries to your brain, muscles, and organs.
-This marker is the ultimate window into your blood's oxygen-carrying capacity and your overall energy potential.
+Hemoglobin, often referred to as Hb, is the specialized protein found inside your red blood cells that carries oxygen from the lungs to every tissue in the body.
+It binds to oxygen where concentration is high (in the lungs) and releases it where concentration is low (in muscles, organs, and the brain).
+Your hemoglobin level is the most direct measure of how much oxygen your blood can carry at any given time.

 The role of hemoglobin in the body

 The biological job of hemoglobin is to act as a chemical magnet for oxygen.
-Each hemoglobin molecule contains iron, which is what allows it to bind to oxygen molecules.
-As blood circulates back to the heart, hemoglobin also helps transport carbon dioxide - a waste product - away from your tissues and back to the lungs to be exhaled.
-We need these levels to stay within an optimal range to ensure that your metabolic "fire" has enough oxygen to burn efficiently.
+Each hemoglobin molecule contains iron, which is what allows it to bind to oxygen.
+As blood returns to the heart, hemoglobin also helps transport carbon dioxide, a waste product, and carries it back to the lungs to be exhaled.
+We need these levels to stay within a specific range.
+Too low and your tissues don't get enough oxygen, too high and the blood becomes harder to circulate efficiently.

 Why test hemoglobin?